Global Design

 "Managers, never alone again".

-Living spaces imagined, designed and built by Parella to embody Unyck's promise: "Managers, never alone again".
+Living spaces imagined, designed and built by Parella to embody the Unyck promise: "Managers, never alone again".

 When you walk through the doors of Maison Unyck, you might think you were in an apartment.
 Yet this is where the most beautiful transformations take place.
 Because Unyck is not a traditional consulting firm, the company wanted to mark this break with the past in its premises.

-To create an environment conducive to conversation and confidence, the layout has been designed to make customers feel right at home.
+In order to offer an environment conducive to exchange and confidence, the layout has been designed to make customers feel at home.

-To achieve this, Maison Unyck has adopted the codes of "home from home".
-No offices as we know them, but an apartment full of warm, antique objects.
+To achieve this, Unyck has adopted the codes of "as at home".
+No offices as we know them, but an apartment rich in warm, antique objects.

-A dining table where you can discuss the most strategic subjects over tea, a library where everyone can help themselves, becoming a part of the place...
+A dining table where we can discuss the most strategic subjects over tea, a library where everyone can help themselves, becoming a player in the place...
 Proximity is the key word.
 Customers feel at home at Unyck.

 Conclusion